Wormhole-X-Treme/Wormhole-X-Treme/README.txt

 1. Extract WormholeXTreme.jar to your plugins/ folder, overwriting existing file.

 2. If upgrading from v0.833 or earlier, start server before updating gate shapes.
 2.1.
-From the console run '/wormhole custom -all true' 2.2.
+From the console run 'wormhole custom -all true' 2.2.
 Shut down, Replace gate shapes with new shapes from zip file.
 Edit shapes as needed.

 3. Start server.